EasyG0ing1/BlockNot/README.md

 # Version Update Notes

+### 2.0.3
+- Added undocumented methods to facilitate testing of millis() rollover.
+- Added sketch to demonstrate how BlockNot works through millis() rollover.

 ### 2.0.0
 - Upgraded the entire library so that it can accommodate all time units down to microseconds.
 You can now use BlockNot as a SECONDS, MILLISECONDS or MICROSECONDS timer.
 An upgrade worthy of being labeled - 2.0